What is free bleeding, really?

 —Kiran Gandhi

-At first, Gandhi chose to free bleed because the idea of running the 26.2 miles with a menstrual product sounded impractical.
-She considered, momentarily, using a tampon, but was worried about chafing and discomfort.
+At first, Gandhi chose to free-bleed because the idea of running the 26.2 miles with a menstrual product sounded impractical.
+She considered using a tampon, but was worried about chafing and discomfort.
 So she left her period products at home.

 Gandhi’s decision to free bleed expanded from a matter of personal comfort to an homage to bleeders without access to tampons.
 It was also a revolt against the societal norms of keeping periods hidden—both in speech and in view.

-The free bleeding movement garnered notoriety in the 2010s, thanks to actions taken by Gandhi and other artists and activists.
+In recent years, the free bleeding movement gained notoriety due to Gandhi and other artists and activists.

 The meaning behind free bleeding

 Seeing menstrual blood out in the open tends to elicit a strong response from the public.
 This is because period blood has long been concealed from the public eye, as if it is somehow infectious or demonic.
-From a young age, menstruators are taught to think of periods (and even their own reproductive body parts) as shameful.
+Menstruators are taught from a young age to feel shame about periods and their reproductive body parts.

 This is not a recent phenomenon.
 Menstrual taboos and rituals predate even language itself.
 We see evidence of this in the first written text that mentions menstruation, a Latin encyclopedia published in 73 AD: